Aneks1/Aneks1/README.md

 # Hi I'm Amex

 I'm just a guy who likes programming and making (unuseful) things.
-I have a lot of projects in mind, I'm working on a Brainfuck interpreter and a chess AI.
+I have a lot of projects in mind.

 ## Languages I know